go-gitea/gitea/docs/content/doc/packages/overview.en-us.md

 # Package Registry

-The Package Registry can be used as a public or private registry for common package managers.
+Starting with Gitea _1.17_, the Package Registry can be used as a public or private registry for common package managers.

 **Table of Contents**